The Ultimate Criminal Justice Career Guide

 Criminal Justice Career Pathways, Information, and Outlook

 There is nothing more exciting and equally daunting than deciding on your career path.
 The field of Criminal Justice is vast and varied.
 It can be challenging to pick the best one that is most suitable for your goals and qualifications.
-According to the Bureau of Labor Statistics, the job outlook between 2016-2026 for careers in Criminal Justice is growing 7% faster than average.

-It is also projected that jobs will be most plentiful for professionals who hold a master’s degree in a discipline with industry application.
 Graduates can seek positions in local, state, or federal law enforcement agencies.
 Some of the skills and training that they should hone include know-how in computer science, forensics, psychology, cyber crimes, accounting, and even finance.

 Most Criminal Justice graduates enter the field of law enforcement and corrections.
-Others go on to become professors in esteemed universities while some choose to serve as social workers.
+Others go on to become professors in esteemed universities, while some choose to serve as social workers.

 10 Common Criminal Justice Occupations

 Unlike many programs in liberal arts and social sciences, the criminal justice degree program emphasizes real-world applications and is in demand by the public and private sectors.
-Students under this degree program have extensive training as well as earn practical skills, allowing them to have the education and skills crucial to landing a career.

-Obtaining a criminal justice degree can prepare you to get employed for several career opportunities within the field of criminal justice.
-While the most common or large population of professionals in the criminal justice field are police officers, there are numerous job options that you may want to explore from computer forensic specialist to FBI agent.
+While the most common or large population of professionals in the criminal justice field are police officers, there are numerous job options that you may want to explore, from computer forensic specialists to FBI agents.

 Given the fact that there are several opportunities for you in the field, you can find the right career for you that will match your salary expectations, skills, interests, and passion.
 It is one of the best disciplines for people with a broad set of skills.